jonreid/XcodeWarnings/README.md

 ![XcodeWarnings](https://qualitycoding.org/wp-content/uploads/2021/06/XcodeWarnings-small1.png)

-XcodeWarnings.xcconfig is an Xcode configuration file that lists all warnings and static analyzer settings present in Xcode 15.
+XcodeWarnings.xcconfig is an Xcode configuration file that lists all warnings and static analyzer settings present in Xcode 15 and Xcode 16.
 Comment out any settings that won't help your project.

 Accompanying blog post: [Xcode Warnings: Turn Them Up to Eleven!](https://qualitycoding.org/xcode-warnings/)